shudd3r/skeletons/README.md

 a suffix to their names:
 - `.sk_init` - files generated at initialization only, not verified.
   Usually used for example files.
+- `.sk_dummy` - similar to init files, but serving as temporary directory placeholder (like `.gitkeeep`).
+Can be removed manually, but they are also removed by `init`, `update` & `sync` operations when other files in same directory are present.
+  Also note that package with redundant dummy files will be **marked as invalid** by `check` operation.
 - `.sk_local` - untracked, local dev environment files.
 Generated &
   updated, but not verified on remote environments.
 - `.sk_file` - deactivates files processed by remote workflows.